 It is important for businesses to plan for things such as natural disasters that have the potential to destroy important files and bring a business to a standstill.
-Filing insurance and disaster-relief claims and recreating a business after disaster is no fun but without back-up copies of the documents you’ll need, the rebuild process can seem monumental.
+Filing insurance and disaster-relief claims and recreating a business after a disaster is difficult enough, but without backup copies of the documents you’ll need, the rebuilding process can seem monumental.

 Electronic Storage Methods to Protect Business Records

-It might be that proving your business’s pre-disaster status is secondary to proving who you are.
-Scan copies of important personal documents such as birth certificates, Social Security cards, marriage licenses, divorce records, medical records and prescriptions, personal banking statements, and anything else that proves who you are and what you need to return to life as it was before the disaster hit.
+It also might be that proving your business’s pre-disaster status is secondary to proving who you are.
+Be sure to scan copies of important personal documents such as birth certificates, Social Security cards, marriage licenses, divorce records, medical records and prescriptions, personal banking statements, and anything else that proves who you are and what you need to return to life as it was before the disaster hit.

-Consider remote storage in a distant branch of your bank, a subsidiary office of your attorney, or in a relative’s bank vault in another city.
-You’ll want to make arrangements with a relative, lawyer, or trusted business colleague so that s/he can retrieve your records as needed in case you are unable to access them yourself.
+- For storing hard-copy records, consider remote storage in a distant branch of your bank, a subsidiary office of your attorney, or in a relative’s bank vault in another city.
+You’ll want to make arrangements with a relative, lawyer, or trusted business colleague so that they can retrieve your records as needed in case you are unable to access them yourself.

 Within minutes of receiving your request, you will have free quotes from experts in your area that can help you.